rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 __NOTE:__ This hook will not be executed for `start`, `critter_p_proc`, `timed_event_p_proc`, and `map_update_p_proc` procedures.

 ```
-int     arg0 - the number of the standard script handler (see *_proc in define.h)
+int     arg0 - The number of the standard script handler (see *_proc in define.h)
-Obj     arg1 - the object that owns this handler (self_obj)
+Obj     arg1 - The object that owns this handler (self_obj)
-Obj     arg2 - the object that called this handler (source_obj, can be 0)
+Obj     arg2 - The object that called this handler (source_obj, can be 0)
 int     arg3 - 1 after procedure execution (for HOOK_STDPROCEDURE_END), 0 otherwise
-Obj     arg4 - the object that is acted upon by this handler (target_obj, can be 0)
+Obj     arg4 - The object that is acted upon by this handler (target_obj, can be 0)
-int     arg5 - the parameter of this call (fixed_param), useful for combat_proc
+int     arg5 - The parameter of this call (fixed_param), useful for combat_proc

-int     ret0 - pass -1 to cancel the execution of the handler (only for HOOK_STDPROCEDURE)
+int     ret0 - Pass -1 to cancel the execution of the handler (only for HOOK_STDPROCEDURE)
 ```

 -------------------------------------------